Need advice before ordering?

 Q: I want to colour my greying hair without any harmful chemicals at all.
 Is it still possible whilst properly colouring my grey hair like a peroxide based permanent tint does?
 Can I also keep the natural colour variation I've had all my life?

 A: The only non-peroxide permanent colour that colours up to 100% grey hair is "Water Colour".
 This colour is absolutely harmless to the structure of the hair and is considered by the thousands of its devotees as "The best reconditioning treatment I have ever used".
-Water Colour comes in 26 shades and is available from Daniel Field Direct on 0207 437 1490.
-(See accompanying leaflet).
+Water Colour comes in 26 shades and is available this website.

 Q: What can I do to make my grey hair look less coarse and much more healthy?